openmrs/openmrs-react-components/README.md

 # Publishing a new version

 NOTE: Github actions are not configured to publish new versions to npm.
+(TOOD: confirm the above?  actions do seem to publish new pre-release versions, does this just mean it doesn't public full release versions automatically?)

 On push:  A new version is published with a suffix of "-pre.${buildNumber}", and a tag of "next" On release:  A new version is published